 Self-Reflective Journaling is a beautiful nighttime ritual (hello dairy), but you can also start the habit of jotting down notes after a call, meeting, lunch, or presentation.
 This practice is an excellent means of tracking, enhancing, or changing your strengths and challenges, respectively.

-Purchase a Self-Reflective Journaling Template
+Self-Reflective Journaling Template

 Goal Journaling aligns your purpose and intent.
 How?
 Always ask why.
 “Why is this my goal” “Why does this fulfill me?”
 Note your drivers or influencers.
 Understanding why and how your ambitions enhance or contribute to your overall life plan is key to meeting your goal.